MSc/PGDip Oral and Maxillofacial Surgery (Dental Specialties) / Overview

-The aim of the Research Component is to offer research training in identification, formulation and implementation of a specific research project.
+The aim of the dissertation (for MSc students only) is to offer research training in identification, formulation and implementation of a specific research project.
 The research project is in line with the research themes of control of pain and anxiety or surgical implantology or oral cancer and health services research.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Use the links below to view lists of courses in related subject areas.